camwebb/akflora/pages_md/blog3.md

-1. Is there an exact match to all parts of the name (genus hybrid marker, genus name, species hybrid marker, species epithet, infraspecific rank signifier, infraspecific rank, author sting)?
+1. Is there an exact match to all parts of the name (genus hybrid marker, genus name, species hybrid marker, species epithet, infraspecific rank signifier, infraspecific rank, author string)?
 If so match code is: `exact`.
 2. Both query name and reference names are “de-punctuated” to remove the effect of mis-matching spaces,